CyberRAG: An Agentic RAG cyber attack classification and reporting tool: Conclusion

 \section{Conclusion}

-This work introduces a modular framework for cyber-attack classification and description, built on the principles of agentic system design and Retrieval-Augmented Generation (RAG).
-By integrating a specialized \textit{Classification} tool with a context-aware \textit{RAG} component, \toolname{} merges the precision of fine-tuned large language models, trained to detect specific web-based malicious payload, with the abstraction capabilities and enriched contextual reasoning offered by the RAG pipeline.
+This work introduces a modular framework for cyber-attack classification and description by integrating a specialized \textit{Classification} tool with a context-aware \textit{RAG} component. \toolname{} merges the precision of fine-tuned large language models, trained to detect specific web-based malicious payload, with the abstraction capabilities and enriched contextual reasoning offered by the RAG pipeline.

 Through extensive evaluations, covering both quantitative performance metrics and qualitative interpretability assessments, \toolname{} consistently outperforms traditional monolithic classifiers in terms of accuracy, robustness, and explainability.
 The framework is particularly effective in handling complex, noisy, or ambiguous inputs, and it demonstrates strong generalization capabilities across previously unseen payloads, highlighting its adaptability and reliability in dynamic cybersecurity contexts.